-In this mode the internal clock, fsys, is used as the internal clock for the Timer/Event Counter.
+In this mode the internal clock, fsys, is used as the internal clock for 8-bit Timer/Event Counter 0 and $f{\text{SUB}}$ or fsys/4 is used as the internal clock for 16-bit Timer/Event Counter 1.
 However, the clock source, fsys, for the 8-bit timer is further divided by a prescaler, the value of which is determined by the Prescaler Rate Select bits TnPSC2~TnPSC0, which are bits 2~0 in the Timer Control Register.
 After the other bits in the Timer Control Register have been setup, the enable bit TnON or TnON, which is bit 4 of the Timer Control Register, can be set high to enable the Timer/Event Counter to run.
 Each time an internal clock cycle occurs, the Timer/Event Counter increments by one.
 When it is full and overflows, an interrupt signal is generated and the Timer/Event Counter will reload the value already loaded into the preload register and continue counting.
-The interrupt can be disabled by ensuring that the Timer/Event Counter Interrupt Enable bit in the corresponding Interrupt Control Register, is reset to
+The interrupt can be disabled by ensuring that the Timer/Event Counter Interrupt Enable bit in the corresponding Interrupt Control Register, is reset to zero.